 You can also go to the Bois de Boulogne or the Bois de Vincennes, which are both very pleasant and are particularly big.
-At least, you won’t be bothered by other people!
+At the very least, you won’t be bothered by other people!

 9) Buying souvenirs from street sellers

-In front of every monument in Paris, you will find street sellers who will try endlessly to sell you little Eiffel Towers for 2€.
-But not only are they of poor quality, they are also the most cliché present you can find!
+In front of every monument in Paris, you will find street sellers who will endlessly try to sell you small versions of the Eiffel Towers for 2€.
+But not only are they of poor quality, but they are also the most cliché present you can find!

 Instead, you can bring your family and friends typical food, like macaroons or madeleines, a postcard or perfume!